ravendb/bootcamp/src/Unit-3/lesson2/README.md

 and Linq queries.
 But if you want do something in the low-level, then you should start using the commands.

-There are a exaustive list of RavenDB commands avaiable in the [official documentation](https://ravendb.net/docs/article-page/3.5/csharp/client-api/commands/what-are-commands).
+There is an exaustive list of RavenDB commands avaiable in the [official documentation](https://ravendb.net/docs/article-page/3.5/csharp/client-api/commands/what-are-commands).

 ## First-time using RavenDB Commands